WHAT IS SCION WOOD?

 If you purchase '1 Scion Only' (see apple variety options) - the scion (cutting) you receive will be packaged in a sealed plastic bag.
 The scion wood will be packed with a small amount of moisture to maintain the humidity required for short-term storage.

 HOW DO IT STORE THE SCION WHEN I RECEIVE IT?

-While ideally it should be grafted onto your existing tree or rootstock as soon as you receive it in the mail, the scion may be stored effectively in the crisper section of the fridge for 1-2 months (longer for the 'Packaged' option).
+While ideally it should be grafted onto your existing tree or rootstock as soon as you receive it in the mail, the scion may be stored effectively in the crisper section of the fridge for 1-2 months (or longer).
 Storage instructions are on the bag.
 The packaged scion should be kept in a cool place (fridge) where it will remain fresh and dormant until spring.
 Do not store scions with apples (or other ripening fruit), as apples emit ethylene gas, which encourages scion's buds to break dormancy.